rohanzunzarrao/LonSec/README.md

 ---------------------
 The code can be executed in two ways

 1. Using the Launch GUI - Launch the GUI using the command below.
-The GUI ensures that the files are always present. java -cp target\LonSecDemo-0.0.1-SNAPSHOT.jar com.lonsec.gui.Launch

 Select the appropriate files and click "Compute".
+The GUI ensures that the files are always present.

+    java -cp target\LonSecDemo-0.0.1-SNAPSHOT.jar com.lonsec.gui.Launch

 2. Command Line mode - Run from the command line using the command java -cp target\LonSecDemo-0.0.1-SNAPSHOT.jar com.lonsec.process.ReturnsApp newFiles\fund.csv newFiles\benchmark.csv newFiles\FundReturnSeries.csv newFiles\BenchReturnSeries.csv

-For now there is no Logger used in this application.
+NOTE: For now there is no Logger used in this application.
 Any messages are logged on the console.